 The Multitrack audio producer fellowship is an entry level scheme aimed at people from groups that are underrepresented in audio.
 We invite applications from people who belong to one or both of these groups:

-- People who identify as black, Asian and minority ethnic (BAME), or as a person of colour
+- People who identify as a person of colour

 - People from socioeconomically disadvantaged backgrounds

 You can read more about how we’ve defined those terms, and why we believe these groups are underrepresented in audio, on our page about representation in audio.

 Fellows on Multitrack are paid at the Living Wage or London Living Wage (depending on location) and are provided with a wide range of opportunities to meet and network with people from across the audio industry.

 You can read more detail on the structure of the fellowship on our FAQs page.

 We are currently recruiting host companies for 2020, and we want to see Multitrack get bigger and better this year!